Bosses have tough jobs.

 The experiment proved that after having fun, people are more motivated to do even the most tedious tasks.
 In comparison to the control group, their productivity was 12-20% higher.

 Not only did the experimental group solve more tasks, they also solved them more accurately.
 All that thanks to some snacks and little laughter!

 Why fun works (and when it doesn’t)

-If you think about it, fun and work have historically belonged together.
+If you think about it, fun and work have historically coexisted.
 During the agricultural age, work songs were the elements of fun that helped make repetitive tasks more bearable, and the long working hours go by faster.

 However, bear in mind that not all fun is productive.
 There can be situations when it becomes a dysfunctional jamboree, which gets in the way of actually getting stuff done.
 And sometimes employees can get so focused on having a good time at work that it becomes a job in its own right.
 That is, fun becomes a time waster.

 How to make work fun for your employees

 Companies that effectively incorporate play at work end up to be more successful.
 Even more – they dominate.